Strategic Budgeting & Lowering Costs of Government

 Holding the Line on New Taxes & Fees

-- Did not sign a single bill that created or increased taxes or fees.
+- Did not sign a single bill that created or increased taxes or fees during his first term in office.

 - The FY18 State budget did not raise or add taxes or fees and held statewide property tax rates level for residential and non-residential rate payers.